eciavatta/caronte/README.md

 -   hyperscan >= v5 [https://www.hyperscan.io/downloads/](https://www.hyperscan.io/downloads/)

 Next you need to compile the project, which is composed of two parts:
--   the backend, which can be compiled with `go mod download && go build`
+-   the backend, which can be compiled with `go mod download && go build github.com/eciavatta/caronte/cmd/caronte`
--   the frontend, which can be compiled with `cd frontend && yarn install && yarn build`
+-   the frontend, which can be compiled with `cd web && yarn install && yarn build`

 Before running Caronte starts an instance of MongoDB [https://docs.mongodb.com/manual/administration/install-community/](https://docs.mongodb.com/manual/administration/install-community/) that has no authentication. _Be careful not to expose the MongoDB port on the public interface._